 There seems to be an anthropological parallel in the concept of “loss of soul”, present in several indigenous cultures of the world with trauma-related dissociation disorder.
 For indigenous culture, soul loss can be partial or total.
 In psychology, this is described as the loss of memory, affect, or sense of personal identity.
 In indigenous cultures, the process of reconnecting with one's self is often assisted by a shaman, in soul retrieval practices.

-Shamanism, considered one of the oldest forms of healing, continues to use "sounds" and "music" to communicate with and access the spirit world, and this type of use of music for healing is still practiced today in various tribal societies. and non-tech around the world.
+Shamanism, considered to be one of the oldest forms of healing, continues to use "sounds" and "music" to communicate with and access the spirit world, and this type of use of music for healing is still cad today in many ways. tribal and non-technological societies around the world.

 The Importance of the Musician